-Despite the massive crashing slabs of ice that fall of the glacier, crashing into the water with a sound loud enough to shake you to your core, the Perito Moreno Glacier is one of the few glaciers in the world that is actually growing in size.
+Despite the massive slabs of ice that fall off the glacier, crashing into the water with a sound loud enough to shake you to your core, the Perito Moreno Glacier is one of the few glaciers in the world that is actually growing in size.

 Trekking on a glacier with crampons was something I never expected to experience when I began my backpacking trip through South America.
-The trekking tour even offered a shot of whiskey with ice chipped straight off the glacier – you can’t get a better whiskey on the rocks than that!
+The trekking tour even offered a shot of whisky with ice chipped straight off the glacier – you can’t get a better whisky on the rocks than that!

 #6 Machu Picchu, Peru

 Obviously, Machu Picchu has to make the list of epic places to visit in South America.
 It’s another place in South America that everyone visits to get that photo – you know, the photo that has to make an appearance as a Facebook or Tinder profile pic.

 Aside from taking that photo, I couldn’t help but marvel at the structures the Incas built atop this mountain.
 They cut the stones so precisely that the structures even withstood earthquakes.

 Who would have thought that a mountainside road that cars and buses regularly fell off would become a destination for travellers?
 In fact, adrenaline junkies like myself go out of our way to mountain bike down the World’s Most Dangerous Road.

 Donning a full face helmet, knee and elbow pads, jacket, and pants, my blood was certainly pumping as I hurled my bike down the narrow road with the mountain on one side and the face of a cliff on the other.